thesuhu/docker-nginx-oracle-php-fpm/README.md

 ## Release

-The latest Docker image use PHP version 7.4 and NGINX version 1.23.
+The latest Docker image use PHP version 8.2 and NGINX version 1.23.
 You can pull other version.
 The following version are available:

 - PHP 7.3 and NGINX 1.23
+- PHP 7.4 and NGINX 1.23
-- PHP 7.4 and NGINX 1.23 (latest)
+- PHP 8.2 and NGINX 1.23 (latest)

 If you need another version, you can fork and edit the `Dockerfile` and then build for your own.